jorge8168711/jorge8168711/README.md

 </div>

-I'm a Mexican a Web Developer focused on Front-end technologies with 7+ years of experience.
+I'm Mexican a Web Developer focused on Front-end technologies with 7+ years of experience.
 I love Programming, Art, Music, Video Games and the combination of programming with any of these topics.

 I am a self-taught person, constantly improving my current skills and trying to learn new technologies.